-Mom cooked our favorite meals, even while we protested mildly because we are gracious southern belles and you know we always use good manners, all the while hoping and praying that mom wasn’t listening to a word we said!
+Mom cooked our favorite meals, even while we protested mildly because we are gracious southern belles and you know we always use good manners.
+All the while, we were hoping and praying that mom wasn’t listening to a word we said!
 And she didn’t.

 I’m singing Midnight Train to Georgia while I upload the pictures.
 I think you should join in on the singing as you take this walk with me!
 So, here’s the link!

 This old rusty mailbox is just for looks.

 We picked pears from one of mom’s pear trees.

 I love this old silo and the boat.
 Mom uses this old boat as a flowerbed.

 The fishpond is always beautiful.
 One day, during that visit, we caught a mess of fish.
 Mom and dad cleaned them and cooked them right there at the farm.
 My sister, Melinda, and I agreed that it was the best fish we’ve ever tasted.

 Look at the peppers in the photo below.
 My mom is a master gardener.